-Assessment of Brazilian highway bridges’ live load models on five girders decks under free flow and traffic jam situations
+Assessment of Brazilian highway bridge live load models on five girders decks under free flow and traffic jam conditions

 Abstract

-Design of Brazilian highway bridges is based on the NBR 7188 code, which prescribes a live load model composed by a 450 kN weight truck and a distributed load of 5 kN/m2, affected by an impact factor.
-In previous studies it was demonstrated that this loading pattern does not adequately reproduce the real traffic effects.
-Two load models that are more appropriate to represent actual Brazilian traffic were recently proposed; both were calibrated considering 2-girder deck bridges, with span length up to 40 meters.
-In these cases, the critical effects are due to the free flow of commercial vehicles, with dynamic effects.
-This paper describes the steps developed to verify the suitability of the previously proposed load models to the specific case of 5-girder bridges, spanning between 30 m and 50 m.
-For this span range, traffic jams scenarios are included in the analyses.
-It is concluded that the NBR 7188 load model is unsafe in several situations; furthermore, one of the load models proposed for two-girder bridges satisfactorily reproduces the real traffic in this new set of structures.
+The design of Brazilian highway bridges is based on the NBR 7188 code, which prescribes a live load model consisting of a 450 kN truck load and a distributed load of 5 kN/m2, both affected by an impact factor.
+Previous studies have shown that this load pattern does not adequately reproduce the effects of the real traffic.
+Two alternative load models that are more appropriate to represent actual Brazilian traffic effects were recently proposed; both were calibrated considering two-girder deck bridges, with span lengths up to 40 m.
+In such cases, the critical effects are associated with the free flow of heavy vehicles, including dynamic effects.
+This paper presents the procedures developed to assess the applicability of the previously proposed load models to five-girder bridges, with spans lengths ranging from 30 m to 50 m.
+For this span range, traffic jam scenarios are included in the analyses.
+The results indicate that the NBR 7188 load model is unsafe in several situations.
+Furthermore, one of the load models previously proposed was found to satisfactorily reproduce the effects of real traffic for this new set of bridges.

 Downloads